chrisemezue/IgboASR/README.md

-# End-to-End Speech Recognition for Fon and Igbo
+# IgboASR: End-to-End Speech Recognition for Igbo
 ## Motivation
 This is based on our work on automatic speech recognition models for Igbo and Fon.
 This study led to a paper, [OkwuGbé: End-to-End Speech Recognition for Fon and Igbo](https://arxiv.org/abs/2103.07762), accepted at the AfricaNLP workshop of EACL 2021.